mz4/Crumbs/docs/backend.md

 exit 0
 ```

-Find the directories being used in your path.
+Find directories being used in your path.
 Run “echo $PATH” in the terminal.

-Pick a dir to put the script shown above(create it if it’s not there).
+Pick a dir to put the script.
 For example “/home/name/bin”.

-Name the script to “git-squash.sh”.
-Make to make the file executable “chmod +x file_name”
+Name script to “git-squash.sh”.
+Make the file executable “chmod +x file_name”
 Now create an alias for git.
-Because I’m using zsh, I had to change my shell to run the next command.

-Run “ls -la /bin/sh” to find out the default shell. (dash in my case)
+Run “ls -la /bin/sh” to find out the default shell. (e.g. dash)
 Run “/bin/dash” to enter the shell and execute:
 ```
 git config --global alias.squash "!bash -c 'bash <path_of_script>/git-squash.sh \$1 \$2' -"
 ```

 USAGE:

-To squash n commits simply use, where n is the amount of commits to be squashed:
+Squash n commits:
+```
 git squash n 'my commit message'

-To reuse a commit message, add the following command to use this, which shows the commit message for the 2nd last commit.
-```
-git log -n 1 --skip 1 --pretty=%B
 ```

 You can skip as many commits as you want by change the number after the --skip flag.
 Combine the two commands to squash n amount of commits into one, with the specified commit message:
 ```
 git squash n $(git log -n 1 --skip n --pretty=%B)